nbinding/PMHive/README.md

 ## Introduction

 PMHive is designed to be a central repository of resources for product managers of all levels.
 Whether you're just starting out or you're an experienced professional, you'll find valuable content here, including articles, guides, templates, tools, and more.

+Many of the linked Markdown files are currently empty placeholders.
+Feel free to contribute new articles, links and templates to build out the library.

 ## Categories